Meet The David of Dating Apps Taking On Goliath

 The industry as it stands

 Players like Tinder and Hinge; these billion-dollar companies rule date night, imposing high barriers to entry for any startup.
-Tinder has over 57 million active users, since 2012 over 20 billion matches have been made.
+Tinder has 66 million users, since 2012 over 20 billion matches have been made.

 The dating giant’s huge share of the market dwarfs the chances of smaller companies attracting users.
 Each app caters to a slightly different audience but they all provide restricted access to budding singles hoping to meet their match.
 They also all offer the chance to boost your chances of true love with premium subscriptions; a potential moral minefield discussed in Monetising Love: The Other Side of Dating Apps.